WRManns/README-generator/README.md

     ## Description

-    A backend server/database for an e-commerce setting.
-User can use to keep track of stock, price, and categorize products.
-User can also Add, Modify, and Delete inventory from the database.
-Utilized Express.js and MySql.
+    A blog app that allows users to view multiple blogs and comments, while signed out.
+If they sign in, or create a sign-in, they can create their own blog posts and comment on others'.

     ## Installation

-    User will have to install Node modules and Dependencies by way of 'npm install' from terminal.
-If User would like to seed the database, they can run 'npm run seed' from terminal, before initializing the server.
+    User would want to run 'npm install' from the terminal.
+If user wishes, there is seed data available.
+If they would like, run 'npm run seed' before launching from terminal.

     ## Usage

-    After installation and seeding, User can run 'npm start' from terminal to initialize server.
+    If hosting locally, User will have to run app by 'npm start' from terminal.